JohnCase38/RegexTutorial/assets/gist-template.md

 - [Look-ahead and Look-behind](#look-ahead-and-look-behind)

 ## Regex Components
+Let's see that again:

+const re = /^(?=.*\d)(?=.*[a-z])(?=.*[A-Z])(?=.*[a-zA-Z]).{8,}$/g

+"1sMyPasswordOK?".search(re);

+The "const re = //" followed by some special characters between the two forward slashes creates the Regex.

 ### Anchors

 ### Quantifiers
+You can use quantifiers to control how often the proceeding pattern is allowed to occur.
+? = 0 or 1 time
+* = 0 or many times
++ = 1 or many times
+Braces are used to explicitly state how many times the pattern is allowed to occur.
+Use curly braces followed by a {minimum,maximum} number of occurrences.

 ### OR Operator
+Use a vertical bar as a logical OR, to match one string or the other.

 ### Character Classes
+Use a backslash to escape special characters.

 ### Flags
+The lowercase "g" after the second forward slash is called a Flag, which changes the behavior of how the code retrieves matches based on your search pattern.
+The g flag refers to "global" and will return multiple matches for the same text.

 ### Grouping and Capturing
+Group logic with parentheses.
+This isolates your code from the rest of the pattern, so you can capture sub strings.

 ### Bracket Expressions
+You can use brackets to define your own custom character sets.
+[A-Z]

 ### Greedy and Lazy Match